 Capital Product Partners L.P.
 (Nasdaq: CPLP) is an international, diversified shipping company and leader in the seaborne transportation of a wide range of cargoes, including crude oil, refined oil products, such as gasoline, diesel, fuel oil, jet fuel and edible oils, as well as dry cargo and containerized goods.
 As a publicly traded master limited partnership, CPLP has elected to be treated as a C-Corp. for tax purposes which is most beneficial for U.S. investors (as they receive the standard 1099 form).
 The Partnership is well-positioned to benefit from the long-term growth dynamics of the global shipping industry and to capitalize on potential acquisition opportunities in the fragmented shipping market.
 CPLP benefits from the commercial and technical management agreement with Capital Ship Management Corp. (‘CSM’), an established and reputable diversified shipping company.

-• The Partnership’s common unit distribution for the second quarter of 2018 was $0.08 per common unit.
+• The Partnership’s common unit distribution for the third quarter of 2018 was $0.08 per common unit.

 • The common unit distribution coverage for the three month period ended September 30, 2018 was 1.1x after accounting for Class B distributions and the capital reserve.

-• Strong balance sheet with net debt to capitalization ratio at 30.7% as at the end of the second quarter of 2018.
+• Strong balance sheet with net debt to capitalization ratio at 31.0% as at the end of the third quarter of 2018.

 • Long-term distributable cash flow growth is enhanced by the Partnership’s commitment to an accretive growth strategy as it builds on its financial flexibility.
-In January 2018, CPLP completed the acquisition of an eco-type Aframax crude tanker, the M/T ‘Aristaios’, with four years of remaining employment to a solid counterparty.
-In April 2018, CPLP completed the sale of a MR product tanker, the M/T ‘Aristotelis’, built 2013, which CPLP went on to replace with a younger second generation eco-type MR product tanker, the M/T ‘Anikitos’, built 2016 having also long term employment in place.
-In addition, the Partnership has the option to grow its fleet further with four additional modern eco MR (Medium Range) product tankers from its Sponsor, on which CPLP has a right of first refusal, as well as other tanker and container tonnage.
+The Partnership has the option to grow its fleet further with four modern eco MR (Medium Range) product tankers from its Sponsor, on which CPLP has a right of first refusal, as well as other tanker and container tonnage.

 Modern High Specification Fleet